pingcap/blog/why-this-mysql-alternative-beats-vitess-and-crdb-in-scaling-out-our-databases-on-k8s.md

 title: Why This MySQL Alternative Beats Vitess and CRDB in Scaling Out Our Databases on K8s
 author: ['Shaun Chong', 'Mengnan Gong']
 date: 2021-03-18
 summary: Ninja Van, a leading logistics company in Southeast Asia, chose TiDB as a MySQL alternative over Vitess and CockroachDB to scale out their databases on Kubernetes.
-Learn how this MySQL alternative helps Ninji Van fix their painpoints.
+Learn how this MySQL alternative helps Ninji Van fix their pain points.
 image: /images/blog/mysql-alternative-database-on-k8s-ninja-van.jpg
 tags: ['NewSQL', 'Kubernetes', 'Scalability']
 customer: Ninja Van